TAPS COVID-19 Response

 TAPS is providing life saving support whenever and wherever it is needed.

 Webinars hosted by subject matter experts in grief and stress management offer a variety of topics for coping with loss, the pandemic and general information on grief and trauma.

 TAPS provides gentle, understanding support as we work through the complicated emotions associated with suicide loss.

 TAPS created a all-new programming online to help maintain positivity during difficult times.

 Military survivors are typically one-income families, even with a government stimulus check, many are struggling to pay basic living expenses during COVID-19.
-25% of respondents reported income less than $27,000 a year.
+25% of respondents reported an income of less than $27,000 a year.

-20% of respondents have lost income either due to layoffs, a reduction in hours, or have lost income because they are a small business owner.
+39% have lost income either due to layoffs, a reduction in hours, or have lost income because they are small business owners.

-70% of TAPS Survivors reported an increase in grief for themselves and their family members due to the disruption in grief rituals, increased stress and isolation of COVID-19
+72% of military survivors reported an increase in grief for themselves and their family members due to the disruption in grief rituals, increased stress, and isolation of COVID-19.

-90% report a noticeable increase in the anxiety, depression and grief of their family members as a result of COVID-19.
+57% report a noticeable increase in the anxiety and depression of themselves and their family members as a result of COVID-19.

 Why Support TAPS During COVID-19?